varna9000/picopins/README.md

 `python3 server.py`

-*Dependancy*: please install `expect` package for your OS e.g. for  Debian based systems `sudo apt install expect` The script requires `unbuffer` command to preserve ANSI colors when outputting the text.
+*Dependancy*: please install `expect` package for your OS e.g. for  Debian based systems:

+`sudo apt install expect`

+The script requires `unbuffer` command to preserve ANSI colors when outputting the text.

 The webserver accepts the same parameters as the library but chained in the request url for example: